 "I feel as though there's a lot more job security for me in Canada, and potentially a lot more job security for me anywhere else," he says, noting he's also considering a move to New Zealand, where he has professional contacts.

-Grand proclamations to move to Canada are nothing new, says Rosenberg, who recalls similar promises after George W. Bush's second election from "mostly blue state Americans who wanted out."
+Grand proclamations to move to Canada are nothing new and often don't pan out, says Rosenberg, who recalls similar promises after George W. Bush's second election from "mostly blue state Americans who wanted out."
 Rosenberg dubbed those would-be Canadians "Bushugees."

-But this time, he says the demographics of the disaffected seem broader in scope, encompassing wealthy Americans, ethnic minorities and Democrats disappointed by the loss of Kamala Harris.
+But this time, he says the demographics of the disaffected seem broader in scope, encompassing wealthy Americans, ethnic minorities, Democrats disappointed by the loss of Kamala Harris and U.S. companies interested in setting up a Canadian outpost.

 Felt doesn't have a targeted website like Rosenberg nor is she doing focused promotion, but she says word-of-mouth chatter led five Americans to reach out in the past few days.
 That's a jump from maybe one a week.

-One client who had mused on moving to Canada two months ago emailed after the vote.
+One client, who had mused on moving to Canada two months ago, emailed after the vote.

-More often than not, Americans are curious about Canada's urban centres and don't ask about political differences between provinces or countries, she says.
+More often than not, Americans are curious about Canada's urban centres and don't ask about political differences between provinces or countries, she adds.

 "Canada is Canada.
 I've heard of Americans refer to Canada as like a really large Massachusetts."